phpbb-extensions/phpbb-ext-skeleton/README.md

 phpBB's Skeleton Extension is a tool for extension authors to help speed up and simplify the task of starting a new extension project.
 It generates sample starter files and directories in a skeleton package that you can use to begin building your extension.

+## Requirements

+- phpBB version 3.1.4 or later.
+- PHP module `ZipArchive` enabled.

 ## Installation

+- Ensure your phpBB and PHP installations meet the Skeleton Extension requirements.
 - [Download the latest release](https://github.com/phpbb-extensions/phpbb-ext-skeleton/releases).
 - Unzip and install to your phpBB `ext/` folder
 - Go to "ACP" > "Customise" > "Extensions" and enable the "phpBB Skeleton Extension" extension.